The College Board Logo

 • Cultural/operational context: An understanding of regional communication norms and online ecosystems relevant to threat research (e.g., local social platforms, forums, and media), with the ability to interpret nuance and context in reporting.

-• Language skills: Ability to speak Mandarin and read/write Chinese (Traditional and/or Simplified) is strongly preferred; Vietnamese language proficiency is a plus.
+• Language skills: Ability to speak Mandarin and read/write Chinese (Traditional and/or Simplified) and Vietnamese language proficiency is a plus.

 • Willingness to travel periodically in support of operational needs.